daviddwlee84/OperatingSystem/Notes/CourseNote/ExecutingEnvironment.md

 1. Get the *interrupt vector* (i)
 2. Use IDTR find IDT then get *interrupt descriptor* (ith item in the table)
-3. From GDTR get the address of GDT
+3. From GDTR get the address of [GDT](https://wiki.osdev.org/GDT) (GDT contains entries telling the CPU about memory segments)
 4. Combine the *section selector* and get the corresponding section selector from GDT
 5. From that *section selector* get the *base address* of *interrupt handler*
    * handler entry address = section base address + offset